cube3power/atsd/rule-engine/notifications/hipchat.md

     ![](images/invite_bot.png)

-## Lookup Room Id
+## Look Up Room ID

 * Click on the team name.

     ![](images/team_name.png)

-* Click on the recently created room.
+* Click on the newly created room.

     ![](images/created_room.png)

 * Check the URL.
-The last number is the room Id.
+The last number is the room ID.

     ![](images/room_url.png)

-In addition to roomId, you can use room name, for example `test-axibase`, when sending messages.
+In addition to the room ID, you can search by room name, for example `test-axibase`, when sending messages.

 ## Create HipChat Notification in ATSD